-It’s surprising that the pediatric and scientific community haven’t done more to prove or disprove this assertion, given the magnitude of the consequences.
+It’s surprising that the paediatric and scientific community haven’t done more to prove or disprove this assertion, given the magnitude of the consequences.
 After all, if we’re causing our babies brain damage by allowing them to cry, even for a short period, wouldn’t almost every parent in the world alter their approach to prevent it?

 One reason Dr. Sears’ claims didn’t provoke an immediate and widespread investigation was because they were hugely misleading.
 The Yale researchers who conducted one of the studies his research pulled from responded to his use of their work by saying, “Our paper is not referring to routine, brief stressful experiences, but to abuse and neglect.
 It is a mis-citation of our work to support a non-scientifically justified idea.”

-Another went so far as to actually note in the study’s own conclusion that , “Our findings provide evidence that the quality of maternal behavior appears to be unrelated to this effect.”
+Another went so far as to actually note in the study’s own conclusion that , “Our findings provide evidence that the quality of maternal behaviour appears to be unrelated to this effect.”
 So the mother’s response or lack of it to the condition of persistent crying was inconsequential.

 So that’s the argument against the original suggestion that started this whole movement, but its supporters will invariably ask, “Where’s your evidence to the contrary?
 How do you know it’s not harmful?”